awsdocs/aws-personal-health-dashboard/doc_source/security_iam_id-based-policy-examples.md

 ### Individual actions<a name="individual-account-health-api-actions"></a>

 You can set the `Action` element of an IAM policy to `health:Describe*`\.
-This allows access to the Personal Health Dashboard and AWS Health\.
+This allows access to the AWS Personal Health Dashboard and AWS Health\.
 AWS Health supports access control to events based on the `eventTypeCode` and service\.

 #### Describe access<a name="allow-describe-access-example"></a>

-This policy statement grants access to Personal Health Dashboard and any of the `Describe*` AWS Health API operations\.
-For example, an IAM user with this policy can access the Personal Health Dashboard in the AWS Management Console and call the AWS Health `DescribeEvents` API operation\.
+This policy statement grants access to AWS Personal Health Dashboard and any of the `Describe*` AWS Health API operations\.
+For example, an IAM user with this policy can access the AWS Personal Health Dashboard in the AWS Management Console and call the AWS Health `DescribeEvents` API operation\.

 **Example : Describe access**